 15 Years Experience by Professionals Who Understand Your Journey.

-A Lot to Learn About Librium and Why Librium Withdrawal is Difficult
+Learn About Librium and Why Librium Withdrawal is Difficult

-Librium heralded in a new age of tranquilizers, replacing earlier barbiturates that had gained great concern over safety issues.
+Librium heralded a new age of tranquilizers, replacing earlier barbiturates that had gained great concern over safety issues.
 Initially, benzodiazepines were promoted as less addictive and causing less cognitive impairment than their predecessors.
 Soon after the release of Librium and the offshoots, however, it became increasingly clear that benzodiazepine drugs can also put a person at high risk for dependency and addiction.
 Because of this, we see that Librium is not free of side effects as was originally hoped.

 These and other topics, including Librium withdrawal and other frequently asked questions about Librium are further outlined below.